Indochina Link Vietnam

 Frequently Asked Questions

-If the transfer doesn't change the total foreign ownership percentage and doesn't involve a conditional sector, only ERC notification at DPI is required.
-If the transfer changes foreign ownership ratios or involves conditional sectors, DPI registration is mandatory.
+If the transfer doesn't change the total foreign ownership percentage and doesn't involve a conditional sector, only ERC notification at Department of Finance (formerly DPI) is required.
+If the transfer changes foreign ownership ratios or involves conditional sectors, Department of Finance (formerly DPI) registration is mandatory.

 Under Decree 320/2025 (effective 15/12/2025), foreign corporate sellers pay 2% CIT on gross proceeds.
 Vietnamese corporate sellers pay 20% CIT on net gains.
-Vietnamese individuals pay 0.1% PIT on proceeds.
+Individuals pay 20% PIT on net gains for LLC capital transfers, or 0.1% on gross proceeds for JSC shares.
 The seller must settle tax before shareholder records are updated.

 Depends on the sector.
 Unrestricted sectors allow 100% foreign ownership.
 Conditional sectors (retail, logistics, telecommunications, education) cap foreign ownership — typically at 49% or 51% depending on the industry and applicable FTA commitments.

-15-35 working days from complete dossier submission to DPI.
+15-35 working days from complete dossier submission to Department of Finance (formerly DPI).
 Simple transfers (same sector, unrestricted) take 15 days.
 Transfers involving conditional sectors or exceeding foreign ownership caps require additional review.

 Yes.
-If the share transfer changes the investor identity or ownership structure recorded in the IRC, an IRC amendment at DPI is required after the share transfer registration is approved.
+If the share transfer changes the investor identity or ownership structure recorded in the IRC, an IRC amendment at Department of Finance (formerly DPI) is required after the share transfer registration is approved.

 About the Authors